Diagnosis & Tests

 - Heart tests such as echocardiography, to find out if you have heart problems.
 Your provider may order these tests if you have had dizziness, fainting, or other symptoms related to heart problems.

-- Brain imaging such as CT scans or x-rays.
+- Brain imaging such as CT (computed tomography) scans or x-rays.
 These are ordered if have had a head injury, or if nerve disorders are suspected.

 - Drug levels.
 These tests may be ordered if your provider reviewed your medications and found that they might be at toxic levels.